List Colouring Squares of Planar Graphs: Nice Families of Graphs

-Next suppose that every graph in~$\MF$ is $K_{3,k}$-minor free.
-We want to prove that~$\MF$ is nice.
-Note that by Theorem~\ref{adbounded}, the average degree of a $K_{3,k}$-minor free graph is bounded by some integral constant~$C_k$.
+Next suppose that $\MF$ is a minor-closed family not containing $K_{3,k}$ for some $k$.
+We want to prove that (c) holds for~$\MF$.
+Note that by Theorem~\ref{adbounded}, the average degree of a $K_{3,k}$-minor-free graph is bounded by some constant~$C_k$.

-Let $G\in\MF$, $B$ a set of vertices of~$G$, and~$A$ the set of vertices in $V\sm B$ having at least three neighbours in~$B$.
-Construct a graph~$H$ with vertex set~$B$ as follows\,: For each vertex of~$A$, one after another, if two of its neighbours in~$B$ are not linked yet in~$H$, choose a pair of those non-adjacent neighbours and add an edge between them.
+Let $G\in\MF$, let $B$ be a set of vertices of~$G$, and let~$A$ be the set of vertices in $V\sm B$ having at least three neighbours in~$B$.
+Construct a graph~$H$ with vertex set~$B$ as follows: For each vertex of~$A$, one after another, if two of its neighbours in~$B$ are not yet adjacent in~$H$, choose a pair of those non-adjacent neighbours and add an edge between them.